Richard Gross

 Professor Gross received his Ph.D. from 'Brooklyn Poly' (Polytechnic University) working on Polymer Stereochemistry (synthetic chemistry) and then performed postdoctoral research with Robert Lenz at UMASS Amherst on the synthesis/properties of polyhydroxyalkanoates (i.e. bacterial polyesters).

-Our ability to engage in this large array of project areas is possible due to our belief that thet best work is done through productive collaborations with scientists and engineers that bring new perspectives and expertise.
-Consequently, we have developed productive long-term collaborations with physicists, biologists, biomedical engineers, entomologists, mechanical engineers and process engineers.
+Our ability to engage in this large array of project areas is possible due to our belief that the best work is done through productive collaborations with scientists and engineers that bring new perspectives and expertise.

-Gross has about 500 publications in peer-reviewed journals that have been cited over 26,000 times (h-index 82, i10-index 362).
-He has graduated over 40 Ph.D. students who are enjoying successful carreers in industry and acedmics.
-In addition, he believes in the formula of having Ph.D. students active in mentoring as well as working in teams with undergraduate and high school students.
+Gross has over 400 publications in peer-reviewed journals that have been cited 32,000 times (h-index 94, i10-index 332).
+He has graduated over 40 Ph.D. students who are enjoying successful careers in industry and academics.
+In addition, he believes in the formula of having Ph.D. students active in mentoring as well as working in teams with undergraduates.

 Ph.D.
 Polytechnic University (Major: Chemistry).
 Multistep synthesis and studies of chiral helical rigid-rod polymers.